Abdelrahmanelzarka/Abdelrahmanelzarka/README.md

 </div>
 <br>
 <p align="center">
-A fresh SW engineer with passion for cloud deployment, full-stack development, and problem-solving.
+A fresh SW engineer with passion for cloud deployment and full-stack development.
 Currently working as a cloud engineer <a href="https://www.ejada.com/web/ejada/home">@Ejada</a>. 💻 <br>
 My technical skills include expertise in Python, C++, React, Nodejs, Django, Angular, Flask, GCP (google cloud platform), AWS (Amazon Web Services), and Docker, enabling me to effectively design and implement full-stack & Devops solutions.
 I am also passionate about sharing my knowledge and teaching others coding and problem-solving skills. ✌️<br>
 Beyond my technical expertise, I am highly social person who enjoys attending events related to my field and actively participating in volunteer work.
 I believe that collaboration and engagement with the wider community are essential for continuous learning and personal growth.🏢
 </p>